Cuba, New York: History

 The Town of Cuba was formed in 1822 from part of the town of Friendship.
 In 1830, Cuba was reduced by the formation of the town of Genesee.
 In 1835, Cuba was partitioned again to form the town of Clarksville.

 Formerly known as Township 3 Range 2 of the Holland Land Purchase, the settlement of Cuba began in 1817, and the town was separated in 1822, and a village incorporated in 1850.
 Between 1810 and the late 1820s the place saw a boom in both settlement and population as many of the town's first businesses, churches and schools were established.

 Business

 Cheese

 Starting in the 1870s, Cuba was a notable cheese producing town in New York.
-Part of the reason for why Cuba was so important in the cheese trade was its location on railroads making access from New York City easy.
+Its location on railroads and canals provided access to New York City and other markets, creating a role in setting the price of cheese across the nation.
 In the early 20th century, Cuba was known as the "Cheese Capital of the World".
+Production of "Cuba Cheese" moved to neighboring Olean, New York in the early 2020s, but a retail operation started in 1975, Cuba Cheese Shoppe, was divested in 1991 and remains at the location of the original cheese plant on Genesee Street.